Last update: 04.03.2019

 Online censorship in China and elsewhere

 Since we can’t really test this angle ourselves, we need to rely on what this provider and user reports suggest.
-The good news is, SaferVPN is supposed to work in China.
-However, it’s not like you’ll be able to use it every time and consistently.
+The good news is, SaferVPN works in China.

 If you need airtight anonymity, better check out our best VPN services for China.